eciggaar/cnt-workshop/openshift/2-CreateApplication.md

 ## Create your application in Github

 ---
-:warning: **Warning** :warning: &nbsp; Your browser needs to be logged in to your GitHub account for a template to work.
+**Warning** :warning: &nbsp;

+Your browser needs to be logged in to your GitHub account for a template to work.
 If the link from the tile displays the GitHub 404 page, log in and reload the page.

 ---